 “I will never forget the phone call from my father.
 He told me Ollie had had an accident and that I needed to meet them in St Richards A&E”

-See our information sheets:
+See our information sheet:

 - After the event – Supporting children after a frightening event